-A group of London-based figurative painters of the second half of the 20th century including Lucian Freud, Francis Bacon and Frank Auerbach.
+A group of London-based figurative painters of the second half of the twentieth century including Lucian Freud, Francis Bacon and Frank Auerbach.

 The School of London were a loosely affiliated group of Post-war artists who rejected Minimalist and Conceptual avant-garde styles in favour of representational subjects and painterly techniques.
 The most prominent artists associated with the term were Michael Andrews, Frank Auerbach, Francis Bacon, Lucian Freud, David Hockney, Howard Hodgkin, R.B.
 Kitaj and Leon Kossoff.

 Origins of The School of London